spidru/JGribX/README.md

 double value = record.getValue(latitude, longitude);
 ```

-Further examples of how to use JGribX can be found in the *test* folder.
+Further examples on how to use JGribX can be found [here](https://github.com/spidru/JGribX/tree/master/src/test).

 ## Improvements on JGrib
 Here is a shortlist of the major changes made since JGrib (version 7 beta):